nabeelaccount/improving_monolithic_architecture/README.md

 3. Security
 - Create separate IAM roles for developers, engineers, billing stackholders and admin
 - Ensure resources are encrypted at rest using KMS and in transit
-- Implement SSO for authentication into the infrastructure by users
+- Implement SSO for authentication into the infrastructure by users, leveraging existing (Microsoft) Active Directory or create new in AWS.
 - Consider 3rd party monitoring tools including a volunerability analysis of container images.
 - Restrict how permissions can be allocated to users.
 Team lead or managers can request access to individuals.
+- Create a VPN if one does not exist for users to tunnel through in order to access AWS and AWS resources.
+VPN's provided fixed IP address.

 #### Stage 3: Migrating applications